lpsinger/userguide/analysis/parameter_estimation.rst

 algorithm.
 It explores a greatly expanded parameter space including sky location, distance, masses, and spins, and performs full forward modeling of the gravitational-wave signal and the strain calibration of the gravitational-wave detectors.
-It explores the parameter space using Markov chain Monte Carlo and nested sampling.
+It explores the parameter space using :term:`MCMC` and nested sampling.
 For all events, there is an automated LALInference analysis that uses the least expensive CBC waveform models and completes within hours and may be included in a subsequent alert.
 More time-consuming analyses with more sophisticated waveform models are started at